 A strong circle of colleagues, including your peers, is critical to developing your career path.
 Getting involved with AMP is a fast track to developing your professional network.

-Email addresses for all Committee Chairs are on the AMP website.
+Email addresses for all Committee Chairs are in the Membership Directory on CHAMP.
 Feel free to contact any member of AMP leadership directly with your questions, ideas, concerns, or to communicate your interest in getting involved in the work of their committee.

 A great way to get involved in AMP is to utilize CHAMP - the member's-only listserv to which all members are automatically subscribed.
 Even if it's just a few times a year, your CHAMP postings can help to expand your network in AMP and get you and your expertise noticed.

 Make a list of key individuals with whom you want to connect and look up their contact information in the online member directory.
-Then set a date during the Annual Meeting to connect for coffee, to browse the posters, or attend a session together.
-There's no better opportunity to connect with your colleagues face-to-face than at the AMP Annual Meeting.
+Then set a date during the Annual Meeting & Expo to connect for coffee, to browse the posters, or attend a session together.
+There's no better opportunity to connect with your colleagues face-to-face than at the AMP Annual Meeting & Expo.

-You can do this by reaching out to a committee chair or by responding to one of the occasional calls for volunteers that are posted to CHAMP.
+You can do this by reaching out to a committee chair or by responding to one of the occasional calls for volunteers that are posted to CHAMP or on the Volunteer/Nominations Portal.
 Some opportunities are designed for specific member types like trainees or specific subdivision experts.